Skip to content

 • Temperature and humidity monitoring

-• Spool weight measurement feature
+• Spool weighing feature

 • Automatic storage mode